 How do I get to Grindelwald, Switzerland?

 Grindelwald can be reached through public transportation and private car.
-However, suppose you are coming from Switzerland’s primary cities (Geneva, Bern, Basel, and Zurich) using public transit.
-In that case, you may have to do 2 to 3 transfers in the trains/bus (2 to 4 hours of travel) before you reach Grindelwald.
+However, suppose you come from Switzerland’s primary cities (Geneva, Bern, Basel, and Zurich) using public transit.
+In that case, you may have to do 2 to 3 transfers on the trains/bus (2 to 4 hours of travel) before you reach Grindelwald.

 Switzerland Major Airports to Grindelwald